Serhii-Barskyi/CSSF-Complex-Spectral-Surrogate-Framework/README.md

 ## 📄 License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 — see the LICENSE file for details.

 ---